davenkin/andy-springboot-sample/README.md

     - Run `./clear-and-run-local.sh`: this starts the application with debug port on 5005, it also automatically starts docker-compose by first removing existing docker contains if any, and also deletes all their data.
     - Run `main` in  `SpringBootWebApplication`, assuming that docker-compose is already up running.
-- After that open [http://localhost:5123/about(http://localhost:5123/about) to check if the application runs successfully.
+- After that open [http://localhost:5123/about](http://localhost:5123/about) to check if the application runs successfully.
 - To stop local docker compose and delete data volume, run `./stop-docker-compose.sh`.

 ### How to run tests

-- To run tests, locate them inside IDE and run them directly from there
+- To run tests, locate them inside IDE and run them directly from there.
-- We do both unit testing and integration testing
+- We do both unit testing and integration testing.
-- For unit testing, we mainly test classes under `domain` package
+- For unit testing, we mainly test classes under `domain` package.
 - For integration testing, the following types of classes are tested:
     - CommandService(e.g. `EquipmentCommandServiceIntegrationTest`)
     - QueryService(e.g. `EquipmentQueryServiceIntegrationTest`)